Horse Browser for ADHD

 (_˘︶˘_)

 So yeah, I updated the homepage.
 It says what it is now.
 Horse is the browser for special little boys and girls like me who want to get their special little life together.
-And I really hope it helps.
+And I really hope it does.